PaulRosset/previs/README.md

 > Your very own local CI!

-Previs is using the travis configuration file to provide your own local service of continous integration.
+Previs is using the travis configuration mechanism to provide your own local service of continuous integration.
 No more accidental error that trigger a fail build, no more plumbing on your git history.
 But more than a local trevis, it provides you a way of testing in a sandboxed environment.

 **Previs** is still in active development.